molikto/molikto.github.io/posts/01-nbe-lambda.md

 ---
-title: Tutorial: Compiled Normalization by Evaluation for Untyped Lambda Calculus (in Scala)
+title: Compiled Normalization by Evaluation for Untyped Lambda Calculus (in Scala)
 ---